grahamc/grahamc.github.com/_posts/2018-10-01-nix-and-layered-docker-images.md

 Docker's layers are _content addressable_ and aren't required to explicitly reference a parent layer.
-This means a layer for `readline-7.0p5` and doesn't have to mention that it has any relationship to `ncurses-6.1` or `glibc-2.27` at all.
+This means a layer for `readline-7.0p5` doesn't have to mention that it has any relationship to `ncurses-6.1` or `glibc-2.27` at all.

 Instead each image has a _manifest_ which defines the order: